Reading: Science of reading

-There is no single definition of the science of reading (SOR).
+Science of Reading (SoR) is an interdisciplinary body of scientifically based research about reading.
+It draws on many fields, including cognitive science, developmental psychology, education, educational psychology, special education, and more.
 Foundational skills such as phonics, decoding, and phonemic awareness are considered to be important parts of the science of reading, but they are not the only ingredients.
-SOR includes any research and evidence about how humans learn to read, and how reading should be taught.
+SoR includes any research and evidence about how humans learn to read, and how reading should be taught.
 This includes areas such as oral reading fluency, vocabulary, morphology, reading comprehension, text, spelling and pronunciation, thinking strategies, oral language proficiency, working memory training, and written language performance (e.g., cohesion, sentence combining/reducing).

-In addition, some educators feel that SOR should include digital literacy; background knowledge; content-rich instruction; infrastructural pillars (curriculum, reimagined teacher preparation, and leadership); adaptive teaching (recognizing the student's individual, culture and linguistic strengths); bi-literacy development; equity, social justice and supporting underserved populations (e.g., students from low-income backgrounds).

-Some researchers suggest there is a need for more studies on the relationship between theory and practice.
-They say "we know more about the science of reading than about the science of teaching based on the science of reading", and "there are many layers between basic science findings and teacher implementation that must be traversed".

-In cognitive science there is likely no area that has been more successful than the study of reading.
+In cognitive science, there is likely no area that has been more successful than the study of reading.
 Yet, in many countries reading levels are considered low.
 In the United States, the 2019 Nation's Report Card reported that 34% of grade-four public school students performed at or above the NAEP proficient level (solid academic performance) and 65% performed at or above the basic level (partial mastery of the proficient level skills).
 As reported in the PIRLS study, the United States ranked 15th out of 50 countries, for reading comprehension levels of fourth-graders.
 In addition, according to the 2011–2018 PIAAC study, out of 39 countries the United States ranked 19th for literacy levels of adults 16 to 65; and 16.9% of adults in the United States read at or below level one (out of five levels).